 As a live animal the sea intestine is, well, phallic looking.
 It has a pinkish beige color that looks almost like a water-filled condom.
 It wriggles around and swims in water to filter any food it finds.
 When cooked the sea intestine has a rather mild seawater flavor.
 It also picks up the flavor of whatever it is cooked with.
 The texture though is another story.
 Cooked sea intestine looks like brownish whole-wheat ziti, and is slimy with a crunchy texture reminiscent of biting into Japanese kombu but less fishy.
 The combination of texture and mild flavor is highly prized by the Chinese.
 Remember, they also like jellyfish and, dare I say, shark fin.

 Sea intestine is apparently abundant in the Shandong coastline and it has become so popular with the locals that they have developed aquaculture for it.
 The sea intestine’s popularity is growing and is now served in other provinces along the Yellow Sea coast.

 If you’re fortunate enough to be living where sea intestine is available in your market, then here is what you need to do to clean the worm.
 Cut off the two ends then remove everything inside.
 Flush the inside clean with water then cut the worm into lengths you desire for whatever dishes you are preparing.
-Blanch the sea intestine in boiling water for about two to three minutes then drain thoroughly.
 Remember the tube will shrink so cut slightly longer than you’d want it for the final dish.
-Now you’re ready for stir-frying or making into cold dishes.
+Now you’re ready for stir-frying.
+Blanch the sea intestine for about two minutes for making cold dishes.
 If fresh sea intestine is unavailable you can buy them frozen, as is the case in New York, already cleaned and blanched.

 Here is a recipe for making stir-fried sea intestine with garlic chives for you to try if you’re adventurous enough.